About the Business and Professional Studies Programs

-The Associate Degree Programs of the Department of Business Administration are nationally accredited by the Accreditation Council for Business Schools and Programs.
+The Associate Degree Programs of the Department of Business and Professional Studies are nationally accredited by the Accreditation Council for Business Schools and Programs.
 (ACBSP).

 The goals of the core program are to provide students with the opportunity to develop their communication, social interaction, leadership, and teamwork skills.
 The core program will also provide students with a basic understanding of the business environment in support of the learning objectives of each specific major concentration.

 Students who are interested in transferring to another college to earn their baccalaureate degree are advised to elect courses which will meet requirements at the college of their choice.

 Students desiring to establish a career skill which they may use directly after graduation may elect courses to prepare for accounting, financial services, management, marketing and general business administration, retail management and real estate.

 Transferring to pursue a baccalaureate in business areas

 Students interested in transferring to a four-year college or university to pursue a baccalaureate in business areas have two options.

 - First, students may complete the Business and Professional Studies Program at the Community College and transfer to the junior year at an accredited four-year college of business.
 Under a policy of the Rhode Island Board of Governors for Higher Education, students in a “program transfer plan” are guaranteed admission to Rhode Island College if they complete an Associate Degree in Business and Professional Studies at CCRI and maintain at least a 2.4 GPA.

 - Second, students who wish to transfer to an institution accredited by the American Assembly of Collegiate Schools of Business (AACSB) should major in General Studies or Liberal Arts at the Community College.
 The University of Rhode Island is one of several institutions in New England accredited by the AACSB.